robin-rpr/calos/doc/clearly-image.rst

 it’s often cheaper to retrieve their results from cache instead.

 The build cache uses a relatively new Git under the hood; see the installation instructions for version requirements.
-Charliecloud implements workarounds for Git’s various storage limitations, so things like file metadata and Git repositories within the image should work. **Important exception**: No files named :code:`.git*` or other Git metadata are permitted in the image’s root
+Clearly implements workarounds for Git’s various storage limitations, so things like file metadata and Git repositories within the image should work. **Important exception**: No files named :code:`.git*` or other Git metadata are permitted in the image’s root